terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

   which have been explicitly and implicitly added.
 * `extra_dhcp_option` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the port, which have been explicitly and implicitly added.

 ## Import